codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 ### About codebar

 codebar is a charity that has been running free weekly coding workshops since October 2013, with London as its first chapter.
-Since then we have expanded to running workshops in 23 different cities around the world, from Brighton, Manchester, Edinburgh, New York City, Berlin and Sydney, and the list goes on.
+Since then we have expanded to running workshops in 37 locations around the world - from Brighton, Manchester, Edinburgh, New York City, Berlin and Sydney, and the list goes on.

-We have coached over 12,000 students, with new people attending our events every week.
+We have coached over 14,000 students, with new people attending our events every week.
 Because of this our developer base has grown rapidly in a short period of time, but it has also substantially increased demand for space, coaches and resources.
 This in turn requires a substantial expansion in sponsorship investment so that we can not just run workshops, but also be able to provide help and support to our smaller chapters.

 All of codebar’s events are run on a volunteer basis, with every subject expert and coach giving their time for free.